O. R. Tambo International Airport: Developments

 ACSA reported that major new developments took place at the airport, in preparation for the 2010 FIFA World Cup.

 The development includes expansion of the international terminal, with the new international pier (opened in 2009), which includes gates for the Airbus A380 and increased capacity at the same time.

 A new Central Terminal building, designed by Osmond Lange Architects and Planners, was completed on 1 April 2009.
 An additional multi-storey parkade was built in January 2010, at a cost of R470 million opposite the Central Terminal Building, plus Terminal A was also upgraded and the associated roadways realigned to accommodate more International Departures space.

 The Central Terminal Building (CTB) (cost: R2 billion) boosted passenger capacity at the landside of the terminal in 3 levels, and allows direct access from international and domestic terminals.
 Additional luggage carousels were added on 12 March 2010 to accommodate the Airbus A380.
 Arrivals are accommodated on Level 1, with departures expanded on Level 3; Level 2 accommodates further retail and commercial activities.
 The Gautrain Rapid Rail Link station is above the terminal.

 The new International Pier (cost: R535 million) has increased international arrivals and departures capacity in a two-storey structure with nine additional airside contact stands, four of which are Airbus A380 compatible.
 Air bridges are already in place and the existing duty-free mall will be extended into this area.
 Additional lounges and passenger-holding areas will be constructed on the upper level.

-A second terminal between the two runways has been cancelled.
-It would have contained its own domestic and international check-in facilities, contact stands, shops and lounges and was projected to cost R8 billion.
+In March 2024, a capital investment plan was announced that shall encompass over $1 billion in several airports across South Africa.
+Significant upgrades to passenger and cargo facilities is touted for OR Tambo with a new cargo terminal and new passenger terminal to be developed second between the two runways, six additional bussing gates at the current terminal, and various other changes.